Have Questions?

 504-347-1120

-VCPHCS V LLC has been providing addiction rehabilitation to individuals who live in and around Marrero, LA. and who are battling with substance use issues.
+VCPHCS V LLC has been providing addiction rehabilitation to individuals who live in and around Marrero, Louisiana and who are battling with substance use issues.
 As such, VCPHCS V LLC provides a wide variety of services such as couple/family therapy, activity therapy, trauma therapy, brief intervention approach, 12-step facilitation approach, anger management and others applying its unique philosophy of evidence based approaches to addiction recovery and treatment.

 This rehabilitation facility also thinks that each client benefits most from individualized services.
 To this end, it has been specializing in a wide collection of personalized treatments like aftercare/continuing care, suicide prevention services, veterans, clients with HIV/AIDS, self-help groups, persons who have experienced sexual abuse and more.
 In the same way, this drug and alcohol rehab facility provides these services in the following settings - short term treatment facilities, inpatient detox centers, outpatient hospital programs, inpatient drug and alcohol rehabs, long term addiction treatment facilities and more.